A Fully Engaged Community

 By donating to the Garden Fund, you are helping to kickstart initiatives with the human and financial capital to build momentum and develop sustainable programs with lasting impact and engagement.

 When you participate in this nourishing community, you help ensure a stable learning environment for generations to live wisely and lovingly on Earth.
 Generous tax-deductible donations are necessary to meet the gap between program fees and expenses.
-Your generosity models striving for the highest good to the children and deeply inform their path.
+Your generosity models striving for the highest good to the children and deeply informs their path.

 HOW FAR WILL IT GO?